SystemsApproach/sdn/trellis.rst

 Trellis is an example use case for SDN.
-It is a set of control applications running top of a Network OS, which in turn runs on top of a collection white-box switches arranged in a leaf-spine topology, where each switch runs a local Switch OS.
+It is a set of control applications running top of a Network OS, which in turn runs on top of a collection programmable switches arranged in a leaf-spine topology, where each switch runs a local Switch OS.
 In this way, Trellis serves as a capstone for our bottom-up tour of the SDN software stack.